 Is Nutella going to jeopardize your gains?
-As a Registered Dietitian, I am frequently asked if bodybuilders can still incorporate Nutella into their diets or if it is now no longer “allowed.”
+As a Registered Dietitian, I am frequently asked if Nutella has benefits for weight gain.
+Bodybuilders want to know if they can still incorporate Nutella into their diets or if it is now no longer “allowed.”

 Is Nutella good or bad for bodybuilding?
 Nutella is an energy-dense food that helps add calories, especially in a bulking phase.
 However, it is not very nutritious since it lacks essential vitamins and minerals.
 Occasionally, Nutella is not a bad choice to add to your bodybuilding diet.
 However, I would recommend having it in moderation only, and not daily.